OpenEvalProject/evals/manuscripts/elife-36460/v1/manuscript.md

 Each trial began with a fixation point presented at the center of the screen for 350 ms to indicate the start of trial (Figure 1a).
 Next, the subject’s card and the back of the opponent’s card were displayed for 1000 ms. Two red circles then appeared, indicating the mapping of each button (left and right buttons) to its respective wagers ($five and $20).
 The button map was presented randomly such that the $five and $20 wagers are assigned to the left and right buttons equally.
 The presentation of the button map also serves as the choice period, indicating when to initiate a wager.
 The time it took the subject to press a button was considered the reaction time with a maximum of 5 s.
 Following the wager, there was a randomized delay period of 250–500 ms, which was immediately followed by the presentation of the subject’s and computer’s card for 1000–1250 ms. Lastly, feedback was given for 1000 ms by displaying an image of a $five or $20 bill with text indicating the outcome.
 In the case of a draw, only text is displayed.
 Subjects were monetarily rewarded following their participation in the study.

-## Electrophysiology
+### Electrophysiology

 For a detailed description, please see (Patel et al., 2013).
 Intraoperative microelectrode recordings were performed using three Para-sagittal tungsten microelectrodes (Figure 1b).
 The electrodes were advanced using a motorized Alpha Omega (Alpha-Omega Engineering, Nazareth, Israel) Microdrive.
 Intraoperative motor testing was performed at <1 mm increments throughout the dorsolateral-ventromedial axis of the STN to characterize the motor and non-motor compartments.
 Recordings were band-pass filtered between 300 Hz and 6.5 kHz by an Alpha Omega acquisition system.
 Data was recorded at 20 kHz by a PowerLinc 1401 acquisition system (Cambridge Electronic Design, Cambridge, England) and stored for post-hoc analysis.
 Offline, the neurophysiology data was sorted into individual neuronal records using a template clustering method (Offline Sorter, Plexon, Houston, TX).
 Data from each electrode was sorted separately.

-## Behavioral and neuronal analysis
+### Behavioral and neuronal analysis

 All analyses were performed using a combination of iPython and R. Because of inter-subject variability in baseline motor performance, we explored reaction time differences by first z-scoring data using each session’s mean and variance reaction time.
 Normalized subject data and allowed for equal comparisons for group level analyses.
 We then applied either a one-way or two-way ANOVA on the z-scored reaction time data to assess statistical differences.
-Post-hoc analyses were performed using two-tailed t-tests.
+Post-hoc analyses were performed using two-tailed $t$-tests.

 To visualize neural activity, the instantaneous firing rate was approximated by convolving a Gaussian kernel (sigma = 150 ms) with 1 ms binned spike trains.
 Because of the limitations in the number of trials recorded in each experimental session, statistical analyses at the individual cell level were rarely significant, and instead all analyses were performed at the population level.
-Statistical differences between population responses were assessed using two-tailed t-tests during pre-defined 500 ms windows: 500–1000 during the choice period and −250–250 centered on the button press based on a previous study (Patel et al., 2012).
+Statistical differences between population responses were assessed using two-tailed $t$-tests during pre-defined 500 ms windows: 500–1000 during the choice period and −250–250 centered on the button press based on a previous study (Patel et al., 2012).

-To explore the relationship between neural activity and the decision, we applied a linear regression model of the form: Z=β0+βcC+βwW+βcwC×W, where Z is a vector of z-scored spike counts (relative to each neuron) in a 500 ms window, C is the card value, W is the wager, and C×W the interaction between the two terms.
-Both C and W are categorical variables and represented with dummy variables in the regression model.
+To explore the relationship between neural activity and the decision, we applied a linear regression model of the form: $Z=\beta_{0}+\beta_{c}C+\beta_{w}W+\beta_{cw}C\timesW$, where $Z$ is a vector of z-scored spike counts (relative to each neuron) in a 500 ms window, $C$ is the card value, $W$ is the wager, and $C\timesW$ the interaction between the two terms.
+Both $C$ and $W$ are categorical variables and represented with dummy variables in the regression model.
 Coefficients were estimated through a least-squares approach.

-## Intermittent stimulation
+### Intermittent stimulation

 Thirteen study participants were recruited from STN DBS patients identified by their movement disorders neurologist to participate in the intermittent stimulation study.
 A study staff member contacted potential study participants by telephone to introduce the study and invite the patient to participate.
 On the day of the study, after obtaining written informed consent, the patient’s deep brain stimulator was turned off.
 Subsequently the stimulation voltage was lowered in small increments with the stimulator being turned on and off in a blinded fashion until a voltage threshold was reached at which the patient was unable to detect the stimulation.
 The stimulator controller was secured over the patient’s pulse generator, and after approximately 15 min with the stimulator off, the patient began playing the task.